Philip T. Simpson

 Phone: (212) 603-6302 Fax: (212) 956-2164

-Mr. Simpson regularly advocates for clients in disputes concerning real estate transactions, commercial landlord/tenant matters, and real estate owning partnerships, partnership and closely-held corporate disputes, and commercial disputes where allegations of fraud or other wrongdoing are claimed.
+Mr. Simpson regularly advocates for clients in disputes concerning real estate transactions, contested estate matters, commercial landlord/tenant matters, and real estate owning partnerships, partnership and closely-held corporate disputes, and commercial disputes where allegations of fraud or other wrongdoing are claimed.
 He also has considerable experience representing clients in litigation over secured and asset-based loans, and representing clients in coop and condominium disputes.
 Drawing on his experience in revising New York's guardianship statutes, Mr. Simpson represents family members in proceedings to appoint guardians for adults.

 Areas of Practice: